adamchainz/techblog/_posts/2014-07-29-devops-exchange-london-continuous-delivery.markdown

 and suggested that before making any moves, a consultant should sit down with each of the people involved at each stage whilst they complete a release.
-Another point he emphasised was that manual QA can still be very important for a CD pipeline, despite the emphasis on automated testing; whilst Facebook can afford to find out a handful of features broke on a deployment, a low traffic, high value website can't (think 10 customer company), and should have a strong manual QA process.
+Another point he emphasised was that manual QA can still be very important for a CD pipeline, despite the general emphasis on automated testing;
+whilst, say, Facebook can easily afford to find out a handful of features broke on a deployment, a low traffic, high value website can't , and should have a strong manual testing & QA process.

 ## 2. How to Choose Tools for DevOps and Continuous Delivery

-The next talker was **Mathew Skelton**, whos is clearly very experienced and co-founded [Skelton Thatcher Consulting][4].
+The next talker was **Matthew Skelton**, who is clearly very experienced and co-founded [Skelton Thatcher Consulting][4].
 He told us how they had consulted with many large companies in nearly every sector (tourism, gambling, finance, ...), who have often been around since the dot-com-boom and therefore have 15 year old software to rework.
 He recommended the [Continuous Delivery Book][5] and explained how useful it